Kapranov/lugatexboard/README.md

 ### Lugatexboard is Sinatra dashboard

-Lugatexboard is a Sinatra based for dashboards.
+Lugatexboard is a Sinatra based for dashboard.
 This app was created for displaying custom dashboards on TVs around the office.